mgn39/TurtleBot2/Kaleb/Week 6.md

 		- Planning to use `11311` for internal ROS communication
 	- The Pi should connect to the host over a port that bridges to the container; where the MASTER_URI should point to
 	- Pinging uses the Internet Communication Messaging Protocol (ICMP) instead of Transmission Control Protocol (TCP), which doesn't matter cause ROS will be communicating with its own thing whatever
+- Abandoning Docker for the time being, will prioritize mapping using the master Desktop
 ### TODO: Web Server
 - Figure out how to do web server stuff